JScott/robot_sweatshop/README.md

 # roadmap

-v1.0
-- Create the idea of multiple jobs using various scripts
-- Pass the payload to the scripts

-v1.1
 - Manually kick off a special script flow with custom parameters

-v?.0
 - Support for slaving off script running